2023 Parade and Festival

 How can I drive into that area?
 The parade area is closed to through traffic.
 Only residents may drive through.

 Where can I park?
 There is plenty of parking in the City Parking Garage on First & C Street and the City Parking Garage on Keller and Western Ave.
-The city also waives the 2 hr parking restriction on that day for the surrounding non-closed streets.
-OR, avoid parking altogether and enjoy a free ride on Petaluma Transit's clean, safe, and Wi-Fi equipped buses to the Parade, link TBD.
+The city also waives the 2 hour parking restriction on that day for the surrounding non-closed streets.
+OR, avoid parking altogether and enjoy a free ride on Petaluma Transit's clean, safe, and Wi-Fi equipped buses to the Parade (information on transportation tab above).

 Eastside Residents